git-consensus/contracts/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 What tests cover this change?
 How have you ensured that it has not broken existing functionality?
+Run `forge test` to run the contract unit tests, and `yarn test` to run the integration tests.

-It is recommended that you paste the relevant output of the test down here.
+It is recommended that you paste the relevant output of the test down below.
 -->

 - [ ] My code follows the [Style Guide](../../#style-guide).
+- [ ] My code requires a documentation update.

 <!--
-If this PR fixes any existing issue, make it clear by commenting: "fixes #<number of issue>" -->
+If this PR fixes any existing issue, make it clear by commenting: "fixes #<number of issue>"/.
+If this PR introduces new functionality which requires a documentation update, ensure you run `yarn doc` and/or make the appropriate changes in git-consensus/docs (after this change merges).
+-->